 - 9.1.
 In order to develop a set of procedures for use in operation, a planned and systematic process should be applied.
-This should be assisted by the use of a comprehensive writer's guide. - 9.2.
+This may be assisted by the use of a comprehensive writer's guide. - 9.2.
 Each procedure should be sufficiently detailed for a qualified individual to be able to perform the required activities without direct supervision, but should not seek to provide a complete description of the plant processes involved. - 9.3.
-The format of procedures may vary from plant to plant, depending on the policies of the operating organization, but should be developed in accordance with established requirements and recommendations. - 9.4.
-Persons with appropriate competence and experience should be assigned to draw up and verify procedures. - 9.5.
-Techniques that take account of human factors, such as task analysis, should be used to develop safe, reliable and effective OPs in which account is taken of the layout of the control room, the general design of the plant, and staffing arrangements and operating experience at the plant concerned. - 9.6.
-Guidance specific to the plant should be provided in the following areas: - (a) A clear definition of constraints specified in the safety analysis report and the OLCs: - (b) Appropriate links between procedures to avoid omissions and duplication, and clear identification of entry and exit conditions; - (c) Presentation to the operator in a manner conforming to good practice in relation to human factors, including clarity of objective and meaning, and use where appropriate of flow charts, diagrams and other aids to the operator; - (d) The need for written explanations of the basis for the procedure, to assist the user and persons modifying the procedure in the future; - (e) A verification and approval process that includes validation for the plant in question or for a simulation as relevant as practicable; - (f) The use of EOPs for dealing with accident conditions, including DBA and DEC without significant core degradation, and the use of SAMGs for management of severe accidents (beyond design basis accidents).
+The format of procedures may vary from plant to plant, depending on the policies of the operating organization, but should be developed in accordance with established quality assurance requirements and recommendations.
+Appropriate guidance is provided in an IAEA Safety Series publication on quality assurance [6], and particularly in Safety Guide No. 50-SG-Q13. - 9.4 Persons with appropriate competence and experience shall be designated to draw up and verify procedures. - 9.5.
+Techniques that take account of human factors, such as task analysis, should be used to develop safe, reliable and effective OPs in which account is taken of the layout of the control room, the general design of the plant, and staffing arrangements and operating experience at the plant concerned. - 9.6 Guidance specific to the plant should be provided in the following areas: - (a) A clear definition of constraints specified in the safety analysis report and the OLCs;

-- 9.7.
+- (b) Appropriate links between procedures to avoid omissions and duplication, and clear identification of entry and exit conditions; - (c) Presentation to the operator in a manner conforming to good practice in relation to human factors, including clarity of objective and meaning, and use where appropriate of flow charts, diagrams and other aids to the operator; - (d) The need for written explanations of the basis for the procedure, to assist the user and persons modifying the procedure in the future; - (e) A verification and approval process that includes validation for the plant in question or for a simulation as relevant as practicable; - (f) The use of event and symptom based procedures for dealing with anticipated operational occurrences and accident conditions, with the use of symptom based procedures for accident conditions beyond the design basis. - 9.7.
 In addition, proper identification of the relevant sensors, alarms and actuators, especially with regard to post-incident or post-accident procedures, should be provided so as to ensure a safe transition to an adequately safe state.
-Further guidance on the approach to the development of OPs is provided in Appendix II. - 9.7.A Any modifications to the operating procedures should be made in accordance with the applicable plant procedures.
-Modified operating procedures should be verified and validated before use.
-Any other operating procedures affected by the modifications should be revised and operators should be trained as needed in the revised procedures Ref.[8].
+Further guidance on the approach to the development of OPs is provided in Appendix II.